Are you looking to step up your culinary game at home with fresh, nutritious microgreens?

 Microgreens can serve as a flavorful side of greens to compliment any dish the same way one would use kale or spinach.

-Avocado toast with fresh tomatoes, a balsamic glaze, and broccoli microgreens.
+Avocado toast topped with fresh tomatoes, a balsamic glaze, and broccoli microgreens.

-Or try avocado toast with sunflower sprouts, pumpkin seeds, and goat cheese for a savory flavor.
+Or try the avocado toast with sunflower sprouts, pumpkin seeds, and goat cheese for a savory flavor.